I want to participate, but I have some questions…..

 Most service assignments require a minimum of three weeks with a commitment of approximately 15-20 hours a week.
 Depending upon the specifics of your interests and needs of the placement sites, you may be able to combine two service sites to volunteer up to 25 hours/week.

 What is the typical work schedule for a volunteer assignment?

 Work schedules will vary as each assignment is established through a matching process with the organization based upon the organization’s needs and your schedule and availability.
-Remember that the work week in Israel begins on Sunday and usually does not include Friday.
+Remember that the five day work week in Israel begins on Sunday and usually does not include Friday.